European Central Bank keeps monetary stimulus on track

 The next big policy news in Europe will come on Friday, when leaders of the 27 EU countries discuss a proposed recovery fund backed by common borrowing.
 The ECB has urged governments to help support the economy through their spending policies.

-Rancorous disagreement among leaders over how to deliver the aid could affect market interest rates as well as future ECB policy by unsettling markets and leading to higher market borrowing costs for indebted countries such as Italy.
+Rancorous disagreement among leaders over how to deliver the aid could unsettled markets and leading to higher borrowing costs for indebted countries such as Italy.
 But if leaders narrow their differences that could contribute to further market calm.
 A complete deal is expected later this year.

 At the ECB, investors will be looking at comments by President Christine Lagarde at her post-meeting news conference about her view on the path of the recovery.